PetroIvaniuk/llms-tools/README.md

 - [REVELxyz](https://www.revel.xyz/animai) - a tool for creating Animated Avatars from a single photo
 - [ANIMATED DRAWINGS](https://sketch.metademolab.com/) - a tool that brings children's drawings to life, by animating characters to move around, by MetaAI
 - [RERENDER A VIDEO](https://anonymous-31415926.github.io/), [Demo: HF](https://huggingface.co/spaces/Anonymous-sub/Rerender) - a novel zero-shot text-guided video-to-video translation framework to adapt image models to videos
 - Roop, [Code](https://github.com/s0md3v/roop) - take a video and replace the face in it with a face of your choice.
-You only need one image of the desired face.
-No dataset, no training
+You only need one image of the desired face
 - [Text2Performer](https://yumingj.github.io/projects/Text2Performer.html) - Text-Driven Human Video Generation, where a video sequence is synthesized from texts describing the appearance and motions of a target performer
 - [DragGAN](https://vcai.mpi-inf.mpg.de/projects/DragGAN/), [Code](https://github.com/XingangPan/DragGAN), [Demo: HF](https://huggingface.co/spaces/DragGan/DragGan) - way of controlling GANs, that is, to "drag" any points of the image to precisely reach target points in a user-interactive manner.
 Through DragGAN, anyone can deform an image with precise control over where pixels go, thus manipulating the pose, shape, expression, and layout of diverse categories such as animals, cars, humans, landscapes, etc
 - [DragDiffusion](https://yujun-shi.github.io/projects/dragdiffusion.html) - Harnessing Diffusion Models for Interactive Point-based Image Editing